-O. The board should establish an effective risk management and internal control framework, and determine the nature and extent of the principal risks the company is willing to take in order to achieve its long-term strategic objectives.
+O. The board should establish and maintain an effective risk management and internal control framework, and determine the nature and extent of the principal risks the company is willing to take in order to achieve its long-term strategic objectives.

-24. The board should establish an audit committee with a majority of independent nonexecutive directors and with a minimum membership of three.
+24. The board should establish an audit committee with a majority of independent non-executive directors, and with a minimum membership of three, or in the case of smaller companies, two.7.
 The chair of the audit committee should be independent.
 The chair of the board should not be a member.
-The board should satisfy itself that at least one member has competence in accounting or auditing.
+The board should satisfy itself that at least one member has recent and relevant financial experience.competence in accounting or auditing.
 The committee as a whole shall have competence relevant to the sector in which the company operates.